GusBuonv/project-deadlines-app/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Developers Note

+I experimented with a lot new packages and tools in this project.
+Super proud of how this turned out!
+I did my best to keep the code itself clean and extensible, but there's no doubt I've made one or more rookie mistakes.
+A great learning experience through and through!
+Please try not to judge too harshly 🙏🙇.

 ## The Backstory

 A high-profile client has hired your company to build a countdown clock web app to help them keep track of an internal deadline.
 Since this deadline keeps changing, the countdown must be able to be reset and adjusted as necessary.